01 of 05

 05 of 05

-I originally had this open-faced sandwich at ABC Kitchen in New York City in the Fall of 2013.
-It features seasonalkabocha squash blended with cinnamon and a little bit of honey, thus enhancing its natural flavors.
+This open-faced sandwich is from ABC Kitchen in New York City.
+It features seasonal kabocha squash blended with cinnamon and a little bit of honey, thus enhancing its natural flavors.
 Adding goat cheese brings an extra pop of tartness, while the fresh mint balances everything out with its herbaceous goodness.

-And although kabocha squash is recommended, I've tried this recipe with butternut squash and yams and it is equally as delicious.
+And although kabocha squash is recommended, this recipe is also good with butternut squash and yams and it is equally as delicious.